 Investing through a nominee vs. directly with the FCP If you invest through an entity that holds your units under its own name (a nominee account), that entity is recorded as the owner in the FCP's register of units and may be legally entitled to exercise certain rights associated with your units.
+If you want to retain all unitholder rights, you may invest directly with the FCP or if you already have an your units.
 If you want to retain all unitholder rights, you may invest directly with the FCP or, if you already have an account with a nominee, you may request your nominee to transfer the account to the FCP and re-register it in your name.